 Such actions are not the behavior of a professional.
 But then, Eduard Serio is also famous for flaunting dozens of Tramadol pills–a highly addictive pain medication–and joking about how he can’t get through the day without them.

-Sources have described watching Serio take Tramadol tablets three or four at a time, all through the day, every day.
+Sources have described watching Serio allegedly take Tramadol tablets three or four at a time, all through the day, every day.
 That Eddie himself has posted multiple times on social media flashing his stash of pain killers (which he calls “pirin tablets”) only supports what witnesses have said about his constant use of them.

 His casual jokes regarding the addictive pain meds are not only highly unprofessional, but also a sign that he does not believe taking them constantly is a serious matter.
-One source has even asserted that one of his American friends regularly takes Tramadol across the border for him.
+One source has even asserted that one of his American friends allegedly takes Tramadol across the border for him.
 One thing is sure, though, he never has a shortage of his beloved Tramadol, sometimes posting photos of multiple boxes, each of which contain pills.
 His considerable paranoia and violent attacks on anyone he perceives as a threat to his position also fit into the symptoms of long term pain medicine abuse.

 And yet, this is the man the CRA, if not Colombia as a whole, seems inclined to entrust with its lions who are so desperately in need of a home.
 This is the man that they seem to have deemed their most important contact for big cats and their care.